zeibura/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 ZaasToken query(String token) throws ZaasClientException;
 ```

-In return, you receive the `ZaasToken` Object in JSON format.
+In return, you receive the `ZaasToken` object in JSON format.

 This method automatically uses the truststore file to add a security layer, which you configured in the `ConfigProperties` class.

 The `query` method is overloaded, so you can provide the `HttpServletRequest` object that contains the token in the `apimlAuthenticationToken`
 cookie or in an Authorization header.
-You then receive the `ZaasToken` Object in JSON format.
+You then receive the `ZaasToken` object in JSON format.

 ```java
 ZaasToken query(HttpServletRequest request) throws ZaasClientException;